jamesclancy/SafeCardGame/README.md

 ```

-I then similarly bulk pulled some json info for an existing TCG game and added it to the database.
+I then similarly bulk pulled some JSON info for an existing TCG game and added it to the database.

 I now will have to implement a deck repository and APIs.